Best Astrophotography Mounts (2026)

 The ‘Pro Pack’ includes a counterweight to help you balance your camera, lens (or telescope) for smooth tracking.
 I have found exposures of up to 3 minutes are possible (without autoguiding) when the load is well balanced.

 While the Star Adventurer can accurately track the night sky, it does not include a computerized GoTo function that finds objects in the sky for you.
-If this feature is important to you, there is another variation of this astrophotography mount coming up.
+If this feature is essential to you, another variation of this astrophotography mount is coming up.

 iOptron SkyGuider Pro